Back in the 1960s the Lee Valley was largely derelict, ignored and unloved – known as “London’s privy, workshop and backyard”.

 Lee Valley Regional Park

-Over the last half century Lee Valley Regional Park Authority, along with partners, has transformed rubbish dumps, gravel pits, scrap yards and industrial sites into glorious award winning open spaces and world class sports venues that now attract more than seven million visits a year – from people taking part in sport in world class arenas to those enjoying open spaces that are home to a variety of British wildlife.
+It accompanies a new book by Professor Tony Travers of the London School of Economics which shows how over the last half century Lee Valley Regional Park Authority, along with partners, has transformed rubbish dumps, gravel pits, scrap yards and industrial sites into glorious award winning open spaces and world class sports venues.
+The park now attracts more than seven million visits a year – from people taking part in sport in world class arenas to those enjoying open spaces that are home to a variety of British wildlife.

 Sir Patrick Abercrombie